GURUFOCUS.COM » STOCK LIST » Consumer Cyclical » Retail - Cyclical » Amazon.com Inc (MEX:AMZ N) » Definitions » Cyclically Adjusted FCF per Share

 410 Terry Avenue North, Seattle, WA, USA, 98109-5210

-Amazon is a leading online retailer and one of the highest-grossing e-commerce aggregators, with $386 billion in net sales and approximately $578 billion in estimated physical/digital online gross merchandise volume in 2021.
-Retail-related revenue represents approximately 80% of the total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (10%-15%), advertising services (5%), and other.
-International segments constitute 25%-30% of Amazon's non-AWS sales, led by Germany, the United Kingdom, and Japan.
+Amazon is the leading online retailer and marketplace for third party sellers.
+Retail related revenue represents approximately 75% of total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (15%), advertising services (5% to 10%), and other the remainder.
+International segments constitute 25% to 30% of Amazon's non-AWS sales, led by Germany, the United Kingdom, and Japan.

 Amazon.com Headlines